All my peer-reviewed academic papers. Papers on this page are in roughly reverse-chronological order. For books, see separate page.

 211. Yin, H., D. Nettle and E. Cherchi (2023).
 Living in a city where automated taxis are operating and using them: Does this affect consumers’ preferences?.
 Transportation Research Record 2677: 627-38.

 210. Boon-Falleur, M., J.B.
-Andre, N. Baumard and D. Nettle (2023).
-Perceptions of income shape trust in a diverse set of countries.
-Preprint.
-OSF preprints.
+Andre, N. Baumard and D. Nettle (2024).
+Household wealth is associated with perceived trustworthiness in a diverse set of countries.
+Social Psychological and Personality Science.
 Data and code here.

 209. Pepper, G.V., M. Walker, N. Storey, A. Wallace, M. Shaw, S.L.
 Mullally and D. Nettle (2023).
 Early life adversity is associated with phenotypic age but not delay discounting in chronologically young people.
 Preprint.
 OSF Preprints.
 Code and data here.